Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 Dead Heads Memory Game has a slightly more morbid design purely due to the fact that I have a large collection of images I had previously created for other projects.
 However, they created an interesting, memorable look on the black cards.

 ### Space Invaders
 Space Invaders is a classic arcade game.
 The intention was to honour that when creating the sprites and so this game ended up most closely matching the overall style of the website.
-The explosion sound use is reminiscent of classic arcade sounds.
+The explosion sound used is reminiscent of classic arcade sounds.

 The "invaders" are a modified version of the website's logo.
 The controls are very minimalist and easy to understand.
 The game board itself features a box-shadow to "lift" the game off the page to attempt to give the feeling of a screen sitting up in front of you like an arcade cabinet.